KwtsPls/GraphExtraction/README.md

 Users can extract the entities and relationhsips after they are cleaned and matched using [PyJedAI](https://github.com/AI-team-UoA/pyJedAI/), in various forms:

   - simple: a simple mapping of entities and relationships to .csv
-  - neo4j: .csv files that can be directly imported in a neo4j dataset
+  - neo4j: .csv files that can be directly imported in a neo4j database
   - ntriples: a .nt file format for usage in semantic web settings

 Users can create python scripts similar to graphgrap.py to utilize their own LLMs and source files for graph extraction from raw text.